Code-Institute-Submissions/molacuizine/README.md

 than having anonymous checkout.

-Also, anonymous users would still have to fill in the checkout form which contained most of the details for registration hence making registration less of an issue.
+Also, anonymous users would still have to fill in the checkout form which contained most of the details for registration hence making registration process less of an issue.

 The django allauth module was used for registration and login purposes.